 For HDR sets, the Image parameter values for high dynamic range television for use in production and international programme exchange standard says the brightness of the bias lighting at the edge of the screen should only be roughly 5 nits.
 That’s hard to visualize, however, so you can use something like the Spears and Munsil HD Benchmark Blu-Ray disc, which displays various test patterns for visually calibrating your TV.
 One test pattern contains a dimly lit patch that indicates the ideal brightness for your bias lighting.
 You can match the two with your eyeballs.

 You can spend hundreds of dollars on special lighting for the back of your TV, but unless you’re going really overboard, that’s unnecessary—at least to start.
 There are multiple options with great reviews on Amazon for under $30.

-if you want to step up slightly in quality, you can go with something like the BiasLighting MediaLight.
+If you want to step up slightly in quality, you can go with a kit.
 Kits range from $30 up over $100 depending on the size you need and the options you want, but they’re very well-regarded, even with high-end publications and installers.